serratus-bio/tantalus/README.md

 install_github("serratus-bio/tantalus")
 ```

+(Optional) For more efficient data-access, install `aws-cli`and input your credentials with `aws-cli`.

 Note, if you install tantalus with R version <3.6.0, then you first need to install older version of pbkrtest:

 ```